-A finished basement can substantially expand the usable living space of your home, ideal for a playroom, office, media room or workout space.
+A finished basement can substantially expand the usable living space of your home.
+It is ideal for a playroom, office, media room or workout space.
 When planning this project, it’s important to familiarize yourself with Egress window requirements to ensure your basement complies with construction code and the space is safe for your family.

-What Is an Egress Window?
+What Is An Egress Window?

-An Egress window must be large enough to provide exit from a room in case of fire or another emergency.
+An Egress window must be large enough to provide an exit from a room in case of fire or another emergency.
 The required size and shape of this window is determined by the International Residential Code (IRC).
 Some jurisdictions may have additional Egress window requirements as part of their building code.

 In general, an Egress window:

-- Has an opening of at least 5.7 square feet
+- Has an opening of at least 5.7 square feet.

-- Has a window well with a horizontal projection of at least 36 inches if below ground level
+- Has a window well with a horizontal projection of at least 36 inches if below ground level.

-- Has a permanently attached ladder if the window well is deeper than 44 inches
+- Has a permanently attached ladder if the window well is deeper than 44 inches.

-- Can be opened from the inside without keys or special tools, even if bars or grates are installed
+- Can be opened from the inside without keys or special tools, even if bars or grates are installed.

-Other measurements vary depending on the square footage of the room where the window will be installed.
+Other measurements vary depending on the square footage of the room where the Egress window will be installed.
 The opening must measure at least 4 percent of the room’s square footage, with a glass area of at least 8 percent of the square footage.
 For example, a 300-square-foot basement bedroom would need an Egress window with an opening of at least 12 square feet and a glass area of at least 24 square feet.
 This guideline is designed to maximize natural light and ventilation.

-Do I Need One in My Basement?
+Do I Need an Egress Window in My Basement?

 Even if your basement already has windows, they may not meet current Egress window requirements.
 The IRC was revised in 2006; previously, the required opening was 5 square feet, not 5.7 square feet.

-In several cases, if a window is placed underneath a deck or porch, it must have clearance of at least 48 inches between the top of the window and bottom of the structure.
+In several cases, if a window is placed underneath a deck or porch, it must have a clearance of at least 48 inches between the top of the window and bottom of the structure.
 It should be clearly visible from the outside, should it ever need to be accessed in an emergency.